vackosar/keras-punctuator/README.md

 After cleaning the data, word index is built from 20k most occurring words.
 Word index maps words to either their frequency number or to a default token in case they are not in 20k most common ones.

+Number of samples used was within order of magnitude of millions.

 ## Model Overview